-Why should I see a cosmetic dermatologist for BOTOX® and Dysport® injections?
+Why should I see a cosmetic dermatologist for BOTOX® NYC injections?

 I am worried about looking “frozen”.

 That is a good point.
-Too much of a good thing is…too much.
+Too much of a good thing is… too much.
 I personally also prefer a relaxed rather than the frozen look.
 For this reason, especially when I treat someone the first time, but also each time thereafter, I always recommend a conservative start.
-After the BOTOX® or Dysport® takes effect, usually 5-7 days, I ask the patient to return for a touch-up.
-If there is any place that was under-treated, I inject more BOTOX® or Dysport® at this time.
-This allows me to see how the patient responds to the initial treatment, and avoid that motionless, unnatural look.
+After the BOTOX® takes effect, usually 5-7 days, I ask the patient to return for a touch-up.
+If there is any place that was under-treated, I inject more BOTOX®.
+NYC patients expect accurate and quick results.
+Touch-ups allows me to see how the patient responds to the initial treatment, and avoid that motionless, unnatural look.

 Do I have to pay for the “touch-up” treatment?